bdcht/amoco/README.rst

   + define the ``@spec`` of every instruction for the generic decoder,
   + and define the *semantics* of every instruction with cas_ expressions.

-- optionnally define the output assembly format, and the *GNU as* assembly parser.
+- optionnally define the output assembly format, and the *GNU as* (or any other) assembly parser.

 A simple example is provided by the ``arch/arm/v8`` architecture which provides a model of ARM AArch64: